 The next stop on our journey was Stralsund, which is an old Hansa City and again, such a fairy tale town, this time made out of stone buildings.
 I enjoyed the tour we got of the city.
 It’s very small as well, with perhaps 60 000 residents and it’s home to a unique set of architecture.
 The city is complete with cobbled stones, two markets, the old and the new and they’ve done such a great job with preserving the city’s original buildings and architecture.
 This is definitely a must-see as it’s completely magical during summertime.
 It’s truly like walking in a fairy tale town.
 (I know I keep saying that but it is!
 Hence why I love Germany so much!)

 The last stop after our tour was a dinner at a local restaurant, Fritz Braugasthaus, which also has loads of local beers and traditional German food.
 They had two vegan dishes on their menu, one main and one starter.
 As I was still so full after my heavy lunch I opted for their potato soup.

 After that, the time was up for us and we headed back in the car to catch the evening ferry back to Sweden.

 - Do have plenty of cash at hand as card payments are not that common.
 Especially at smaller shops or food stalls.
 Even in parking lots.
 East Germany does not have the same pay by card

 - Look at the labels of the colourful local produce to examine the ingredients list carefully.

 - Research places to eat in advance.
-East and West Germany are different, doesn’t expect the same extensive variety and options of vegan food as in Hamburg and Berlin.
-Veganism is still in it’s cradle here.
+East and West Germany are different, don’t expect the same extensive variety and options of vegan food as in Hamburg and Berlin.
+Veganism is still in its cradle here.